samharp/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 ## Extension functions

-When programming, you may find yourself wanting to work with code without modifying the original source.
-You could duplicate the code and then customize it the way you want.
-However, this is time-consuming and inefficient.
-Kotlin offers an alternative approach via **extension functions**.
+In software development, you often need to modify the behavior of a program without altering the original source code.
+For example, in your project, you might want to add additional functionality to a class from a third-party library.

 Extension functions allow you to extend a class with additional functionality.
-You call extension functions as if they are member functions of a class, but you define what the function does.
+You call extension functions as if they are member functions of a class.

 Before introducing the syntax for extension functions, you need to understand the terms **receiver type** and **receiver object**.